-Photographic images
+- Photographic images

-• Oral and facial photographic images are covered, but only if needed to get a clear picture of the growth and development of your child's teeth, jaws and face.
+- ♦ Covered only if needed to get a clear picture of the growth and development of your child's teeth, jaws and face.

-Pulp vitality test
+- > Pulp vitality test

+- Diagnostic casts

+- ♦ Covered for orthodontic case studies on a case-by-case basis.